Daru-san/SnowyDots/README.md

 ```

 ## Install
-I use my own custom nixos iso to install NixOS on my systems, the flake is at [SnowyISO](https://codeberg.org/Daru-san/SnowyISO).
+I use my own custom nixos iso to install NixOS on my systems, the flake is at [SnowISO](https://git.sr.ht/~darumaka/SnowISO) on sr.ht.
 It has plenty of useful tools and has sway as a desktop for graphical installs.

 Installation
 ```bash